Pojetta/buzzline-02-joannafarris/README.md

 When resuming work on this project:

 1. Open the folder in VS Code.
-2. Start the Kafka service.
+2. Start the Kafka service (outside the project).
 3. Activate your local project virtual environment (.venv).

 ## Save Space